sidux/gaslighted/Readme.md

 2. The built files will be in the `dist` folder

 ### Game Controls
-- Press the highlighted letters (T, P, B, F, R, Z) when they appear over words during the meeting
+- Press the highlighted letters (T, P, K, F, R, Z) when they appear over words during the meeting
 - Time your key presses correctly for best results:
   - **Perfect**: Silent fart, pressure relief, and no shame
   - **Okay**: Quieter fart, some pressure relief, and minimal shame